New South Wales: 1788: British settlement

 In 1770, James Cook charted the unmapped eastern coast of the continent of New Holland, now Australia, and claimed the entire coastline that he had just explored as British territory.
 Contrary to his instructions, Cook did not gain the consent of the Aboriginal inhabitants.
-Cook originally named the land New Wales, but on his return voyage to Britain he settled on the name New South Wales.
-(Note: The only significant attempt to change the State's name occurred in 1887, when a bill introduced by then Premier Henry Parkes to change the colony's name to "Australia" reached its first reading.
-The bill was allowed to lapse due to objections from the other colonies in the lead up to Federation.)
+Cook originally named the land New Wales, but on his return voyage to Britain, he settled on the name New South Wales.
+(Note: The only significant attempt to change the state's name occurred in 1887, when a bill introduced by then Premier Henry Parkes to change the colony's name to "Australia" reached its first reading.
+The bill was allowed to lapse due to objections from the other colonies in the lead-up to Federation.)

 In January 1788, Arthur Phillip arrived in Botany Bay with the First Fleet of 11 vessels, which carried over a thousand settlers, including 736 convicts.
-A few days after arrival at Botany Bay, the fleet moved to the more suitable Port Jackson, where Phillip established a settlement at the place he named Sydney Cove (in honour of the Secretary of State, Lord Sydney) on 26 January 1788.
+A few days after arrival at Botany Bay, the fleet moved to the more suitable Port Jackson, where Phillip established a settlement at the place he named Sydney Cove (in honour of the secretary of state, Lord Sydney) on 26 January 1788.
 This date later became Australia's national day, Australia Day.
 He formally proclaimed the colony on 7 February 1788 at Sydney.
-Phillip, as Governor of New South Wales, exercised nominal authority over all of Australia east of the 135th meridian east between the latitudes of 10°37'S and 43°39'S, and "all the islands adjacent in the Pacific Ocean".
-The area included modern New South Wales, Queensland, Victoria and Tasmania.
+Phillip, as governor of New South Wales, exercised nominal authority over all of Australia east of the 135th meridian east between the latitudes of 10°37'S and 43°39'S, and "all the islands adjacent in the Pacific Ocean".
+The area included modern New South Wales, Queensland, Victoria, and Tasmania.
 He remained as governor until 1792.

 The settlement was initially planned to be a self-sufficient penal colony based on subsistence agriculture.
 Trade and shipbuilding were banned to keep the convicts isolated.
-However, after the departure of Phillip, the colony's military officers began acquiring land and importing consumer goods obtained from visiting ships.
+After the departure of Phillip, though, the colony's military officers began acquiring land and importing consumer goods obtained from visiting ships.
 Former convicts also farmed land granted to them and engaged in trade.
-Farms spread to the more fertile lands surrounding Parramatta, Windsor and Camden, and by 1803, the colony was self-sufficient in grain.
+Farms spread to the more fertile lands surrounding Parramatta, Windsor, and Camden, and by 1803, the colony was self-sufficient in grain.
 Boat building was developed to make travel easier and exploit the marine resources of the coastal settlements.
 Sealing and whaling became important industries.

-In March 1804, Irish convicts led around 300 rebels in the Castle Hill Rebellion, an attempt to march on Sydney, commandeer a ship, and sail to freedom.
-Poorly armed, and with their leader Philip Cunningham captured, the main body of insurgents was routed by about 100 troops and volunteers at Rouse Hill.
+In March 1804, Irish convicts led around 300 rebels in the Castle Hill rebellion, an attempt to march on Sydney, commandeer a ship, and sail to freedom.
+Poorly armed and with their leader Philip Cunningham captured, the main body of insurgents was routed by about 100 troops and volunteers at Rouse Hill.
 At least 39 convicts were killed in the uprising and subsequent executions.